lunasec-io/lunasec/README.md

 For a deeper dive into the Demo App, please see this [page](https://www.lunasec.io/docs/pages/overview/demo-app/walkthrough/) for a walkthrough of everything.
 All of the source code is available [here](https://github.com/lunasec-io/lunasec/tree/master/js/demo-apps/packages).

 ## Professional Services
+If you're a company looking for security expertise, we also offer paid, professional support for LunaSec.

 Backing LunaSec is a team of Security Engineers.
 We offer paid support, onboarding, and additional enterprise features for LunaSec.
 We're very flexible and happy to work with you to reach your security or compliance milestones.
 If you're interested, please send us a message [here](https://www.lunasec.io/contact).
-Thank you!

 ## What's in this Repo?
 This repo contains all public LunaSec code: the LunaSec SDKs, backend services, demo applications, documentation, and supporting scripts.